wumm-project/wumm-project.github.io/SIM.md

 title: SIM
 ---

-# Towards a proposal for an ERASMUS+ Knowledge Alliance "Systematic Innovation Methodologies" (SIM)
+# Towards an ERASMUS+ Knowledge Alliance "Systematic Innovation Methodologies" (SIM)

 ## The proposal was successfully submitted on 25 Febr 2020.

 * [Partner Letter](Erasmus/intent.doc) - a template
   * Internally requested by the administration of Leipzig University to sign the application form.
 A signed and scanned version is sufficient.
-  * Delivered by all partners but Schaeffler.
 * [Application eForm](Erasmus/ApplicationForm.pdf) (requires recent Acrobat
   Reader that understands forms - not available for Linux)
   * [Printable Version](Erasmus/ApplicationForm-Print.pdf) of the current